 - You will be asked to select what degree or certificate you will be working on when you begin the academic year.
-Select the option that best fits your educational goal. - → It is important to NOT select "other/undecided" as it may limit the grants you can receive - → If you are uncertain if you will attend a 2-year or 4-year college, select 4-year college - → It is important to NOT select "2nd bachelor's degree" if you don't already have a bachelor's degree, as it may limit the grants you can receive - If you took college courses while dually enrolled in high school, you are still considered a first-time college student.
+Select the option that best fits your initial educational goal rather than your long-term goal. - \rightarrow If you are planning to attend a community college, select "associate degree (general education or transfer program)." - → If you are planning to attend a 4-year university, select "1st bachelor's degree." - \rightarrow If you are unsure of your plans, select "1st bachelor's degree."
+Do not select "other/undecided."
+However, if you end up attending a community college, be sure to update this or it may cause delays in your financial aid. - → Do not select "2nd bachelor's degree" if you don't already have a bachelor's degree, as it may limit the grants that you receive. - If you took college courses while dually enrolled in high school, you are still considered a first-time college student.
 Select the option: "Never attended college/1st yr." - Work-Study allows students with financial need to earn a portion of their financial aid award money through part-time employment on- or off-campus.
 If you are interested, answer "Yes!"
 You can decline it later if you change your mind.